This first appeared in The Havok Journal on April 27, 2015.

 Matt Zeller is a man who has routinely put others before himself, in nearly every facet of his life.
 He is an Army intelligence officer, Afghan war veteran, and recipient of the Combat Action Badge, Purple Heart, and especially evident of his selflessness – the Military Outstanding Volunteer Service Medal.
 He has also served his country as a CIA analyst, as well as led a campaign to provide asylum for Iraqi and Afghani interpreters who served alongside U.S. forces in combat.
 It’s this dedication to serving those around him that has made him a respected figure, someone you would only wish the best for.

-Sometimes, even the kindest people receive the kind of treatment that should make all of us shake our head in disappointment.
+Sometimes, even the kindest people receive the kind of treatment that should make all of us shake our heads in disappointment.
 On Sunday, April 26th, Matt went shopping at a local Safeway grocery store in Vienna, Virginia with his daughter.
 It was upon return to his vehicle in the parking lot that he discovered a note left on his windshield, shaming him for his service in Afghanistan and wishing death upon his daughter.
 The note read, “You should be ashamed of yourself.
 You are a murderer if you ‘served’ in Afghanistan.
 I hope you watch your child starve and die in front of you, as you have done to the people of Afghanistan.”